newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

     * You need the filepath of where you installed Calabash (I put mine in my GitHub directory).
 You'll be pointing your script to the `xmlcalabash.sh` file inside.

-    * Here's what my calabash execution alias looks like in my `.zshrc` file, giving it the name "calabash"
+    * Here's what my calabash execution alias looks like in my `.bashrc` file, giving it the name "calabash"

 	```shell
 	alias calabash='~/Documents/GitHub/xmlcalabash-3.0.0-alpha18/xmlcalabash.sh --init:org.nineml.coffeesacks.RegisterCoffeeSacks'